intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 The voting members of the RSAB shall be as follows:

-* The IETF Chair, representing the IETF stream
+* One delegate representing the IETF stream, appointed by the IESG
-* The IAB Chair, representing the IAB stream
+* One delegate representing the IAB stream, appointed by the IAB
 * The IRTF Chair, representing the IRTF stream
 * The Independent Submissions Editor {{RFC8730}}
 * The RFC Series Editor/Advisor

-OPEN ISSUE: Discussion continues within the RFCED-Future Program regarding the number of members on the RSAB (e.g., whether each stream shall have one representative, whether streams that generate more RFCs such as the IETF stream shall have more member, etc.) as well as the individuals who are voting members (e.g., IETF Chair or someone appointed by the IETF Chair, the RFC Series Editor/Advisor, etc.).
+Whenever a new stream is created {{RFC4844}}, a voting member representing that stream shall also be added to the RSAB, either an appointed delegate or a direct representative in accordance with the document that creates the stream.

 The RSAB shall choose a chair from among its members using a method to be determined by the RSAB.
 The RSAB is expected to operate via email,